Doubly transitive lines I: Higman pairs and roux: Roux graphs

-Given a \textsc{drackn}, we refer to the corresponding constants $(n,r,c)$ above as its \textit{parameters}.
-The fibres suggest a block-matrix expression for the $rn\times rn$ adjacency matrix of a given \textsc{drackn}.
-In particular, the $r\times r$ blocks are zero on the diagonal and permutation matrices on the off-diagonal.
-If the off-diagonal permutation matrices generate an abelian group $\Gamma$, we say the \textsc{drackn} is \textbf{abelian}.
-In~\cite{CoutinhoCSZ:16}, Coutinho, Godsil, Shirazi and Zhan establish that evaluating these blocks at any character of $\Gamma$ produces the $n\times n$ signature matrix of an ETF (see also~\cite{FickusJMPW:17}).
-This behavior of abelian \textsc{drackn}s should be compared with Theorem~\ref{thm.roux signature}.
+In this section, we are particularly interested in regular abelian \textsc{drackn}s and their relationship with roux.
+In~\cite{CoutinhoCSZ:16}, Coutinho, Godsil, Shirazi and Zhan establish that, after normalizing the adjacency matrix of a regular abelian \textsc{drackn} and then replacing blocks with corresponding members of $\mathbb{C}[\Gamma]$ to produce a matrix $B\in\mathbb{C}[\Gamma]^{n\times n}$, evaluating the entries of $B$ at any character of $\Gamma$ produces the $n\times n$ signature matrix of an ETF (see also~\cite{FickusJMPW:17}).
+This behavior of regular abelian \textsc{drackn}s should be compared with Theorem~\ref{thm.roux signature}.
 In a roux scheme, the adjacency matrix $\lceil B\rfloor$ is symmetric by (R3), and therefore describes a graph we call a \textbf{roux graph}.
-The following result identifies the relationship between roux graphs and \textsc{drackn}s.
-The result requires another definition: Given a cover $\mathscr{G}$ of the complete graph, if the group of automorphisms of $\mathscr{G}$ that fix its fibres acts regularly on the fibres, then we say $\mathscr{G}$ is a \textbf{regular cover}.
+Notice that the resulting vertex set is $[n] \times \Gamma$, and the roux graph is a cover of the complete graph $K_n$ with fibres of size $|\Gamma|$, each having the form $\{i\} \times \Gamma$.
+The following result identifies the relationship between roux graphs and regular abelian \textsc{drackn}s.